sukui24/Wplace-ColorDetector/README.md

 ![image](https://github.com/user-attachments/assets/7bef49fb-a8d5-44c1-bbfe-20332439944e)

-Also performance is not tested at all and not guaranteed to work smooth and perfectly
+Also performance is not tested at all and it's not guaranteed that extenstion will work smooth and perfect.

 ## Installation Instructions